hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

    Markers in animation editor.

-For descriptions of the different marker tools see :ref:`Editing Markers <animation-markers-editing>`.
+See :ref:`Editing Markers <animation-markers-editing>` for details.

 Main View